linux-surface/linux-surface/SIGNING.md

 2. You use a signed, generic kernel of your distro.
 3. You disable Secure Boot.

-Since option two and three are not really viable, these are the steps to sign the kernel yourself:
+Since option two and three are not really viable, these are the steps to sign the kernel yourself.

 Instructions adapted from [the Ubuntu Blog](https://blog.ubuntu.com/2017/08/11/how-to-sign-things-for-secure-boot).
+Before following, please backup your /boot/EFI directory, so you can restore everything.
+Follow these steps on your own risk.

 1. Create the config to create the signing key, save as mokconfig.cnf:
 ```